Workshop overview · Pre-flight

 No, by default.
 All telemetry, alerts, and dashboards are local.
 The AI RCA step is opt-in (ENABLE_AI_RCA=false by default) and only calls OpenAI or Anthropic if you set a key in .env.

-Why simulated devices instead of real SR Linux containers?
+Why simulated devices instead of real network OS containers?

-Real SR Linux containers need 4–6 GB of RAM each, which would price most laptops out of a multi-device lab.
-Sonda emits the same gNMI metric shapes and syslog events a real device would, so the queries you write here are the same ones you'd run against production.
+Real SR Linux or vEOS containers need 4–6 GB of RAM each, which would price most laptops out of a multi-device lab.
+Sonda emits the same raw shapes a real device would — gNMI for srl1 (SR Linux-style), SNMP for srl2 (Cisco/Arista/Juniper-style) — plus the matching syslog events, so the queries you write here are the same ones you'd run against production.
 If you want the full lab with real containers, the companion repo is network-observability-lab.

 Can I keep using this after the workshop?